calinux-py/UniUI/README.md

 - **Example**:

   ```
-  /uniui Run command to list all files
+  /uniui Using the terminal, list all files in the current directory.
   ```

 ### Memory Recall